 For our problem-solving workshop, we preload the main bones with the categories people, process, tools, program, and environment.
 However, these may be adapted as appropriate.

 Team members then brainstorm causes that they think contribute to the problem to be solved and group them into these categories.
 Once a cause is identified, its root cause is explored with the 5 Whys technique.
 By simply asking ‘why’ multiple times, the cause of the previous cause is uncovered, and added to the diagram.
 The process stops once a suitable root cause has been identified and the same process is then applied to the next cause.

 Pareto Analysis, also known as the 80/20 rule, is a technique used to narrow down the number of actions that produce the most significant overall effect.
 It uses the principle that 20 percent of the causes are responsible for 80 percent of the problem.
 It’s especially useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic issues.

-Once all the possible causes-of-causes have been identified, team members then cumulatively vote on the item they think is the most significant factor causing the end problem.
-They can do this by placing stars (five stars are allocated to each group member, which can be spread among one or more items as they see fit) on the causes they think are most problematic.
+Once all the possible causes-of-causes have been identified, team members then cumulatively vote on the item they think is the most significant factor contributing to the original problem.
+They can do this by dot voting (five votes are allocated to each person, which can be spread among one or more items as they see fit) on the causes they think are most problematic.
 The team then summarizes the votes in a Pareto chart, such as the example in Figure 6, which illustrates their collective consensus on the most significant root cause.

 Restate the New Problem